Shishirise/ML-with-Python/Project 1/Image Classifier.md

 train_ds = train_ds.cache().prefetch(buffer_size=AUTOTUNE)
 What this does:

-".cache():" Stores the dataset in memory after the first epoch.
+.cache(): => Stores the dataset in memory after the first epoch.

 So in the next epoch, it doesn't have to read from disk again.

-.prefetch():

-Starts preparing the next batch of data while the current batch is being used by the model.
+.prefetch(): => Starts preparing the next batch of data while the current batch is being used by the model.

 This overlaps data preprocessing and model execution to reduce training latency.
 ```